kanidm/kanidm/book/src/backup_and_restore.md

 case of a disaster - be that physical damage or a mistake.
 Kanidm supports backup and restore of the database with three methods.

+It is important that you only attempt to restore data with the same version of the server that the backup originated from.

 ## Method 1 - Automatic Backup

 Automatic backups can be generated online by a `kanidmd server` instance by including the